-Through her Stoneleigh Fellowship, Nan Feyler is working with the Philadelphia Department of Human Services, the Office of Homeless Services, local advocacy groups, and legal services organizations to develop and implement a coordinated plan to address substandard housing for families involved in the Philadelphia child welfare system.
+Through her Stoneleigh Fellowship, Nan Feyler is working with the Philadelphia Department of Human Services, the Office of Homeless Services, local advocacy groups, and legal services organizations to develop new policies, build new housing resources, and better align practices to address housing challenges for child welfare-involved families.

 This Stoneleigh Fellowship will enable Nan to: